dogoncouch/licins/README.md

 # licins
-CLI tool for inserting commented software licenses into source code.
+licins is a tool for inserting commented software licenses into source code.
 It comes with modules for popular open source licenses.
 Use ~/.config/licins.conf for persistent options.
 Licenses are inserted at the beginning of files, but after any lines starting with #!.

 # INSTALLING
     git clone https://github.com/dogoncouch/licins.git